 9. Make it shareable

-This is a big one for newsletters or announcement style emails.
+This is a big one for newsletters or announcements.

 Although email is still widely used, it’s not our main method of communication.
-So if a user likes the information that they see, or want to send it to a friend, they don’t want to forward the email.
-I’d actually be hard-pressed to remember the emails of any of my friends.
+So if a user likes the information that they see, or wants to send it to a friend, they won’t necessarily forward it.
+I’d actually be hard-pressed to remember the email addresses of any of my friends.

 And the more people share, the more your company name gets out there.

 Although this might sound technical, don’t panic too much.
-A lot of automated email platforms will be able to add this functionality to your emails for you.
+A lot of automated platforms will be able to add this functionality for you.

 10. Always, always, send a test email first

-Sending test emails also allows you to open it up on your mobile or other devices to make sure that it’s correctly optimised for mobile, which was our small business email tips #7.
+Sending tests also allow you to open it up on your mobile or other devices to make sure that it’s correctly optimised for mobile, which was our small business email tips #7.

 11. Look at your metrics

 Like any piece of marketing, you need to keep a track of your performance and see what impact your emails are having.